cockroachdb/docs/v2.1/performance-benchmarking-with-tpc-c.md

 Once RESTORE is complete, set the snapshot cluster setting: `roachprod sql lauren-tpcc:1 -- -e "SET CLUSTER SETTING kv.snapshot_rebalance.max_rate='64MiB';"`

-Partition the database: `roachprod ssh lauren-tpcc:31 "./workload.LATEST run tpcc --partitions=10 --split --scatter --warehouses=10000 --duration=1s {pgurl:1-30}"`
+Partition the database: `roachprod ssh lauren-tpcc:31 "ulimit -n 10000 && ./workload.LATEST run tpcc --partitions=10 --split --scatter --warehouses=10000 --duration=1s {pgurl:1-30}"`

 This will take ~12hrs.
 Once the Replication Queue (Admin UI) gets to `0` and stays there, the cluster should be finished rebalancing and is ready for testing.

+To check that each range is correctly partitioned, use `SHOW testing_ranges FROM TABLE tpcc.new_order;` This will show you a table with the `RANGE ID` and `REPLICAS`.
+Once the `REPLICAS` column sorts itself (e.g., Range 1,2,3 Range 4,5,6 etc.), partitioning is done.

 Run the benchmark: `roachprod run lauren-tpcc:31 "ulimit -n 10000 && ./workload.LATEST run tpcc --warehouses=10000 --duration=300s {pgurl:1-30}"`

 OR `roachprod run lauren-tpcc:31 "./workload.LATEST run tpcc --ramp=30s --warehouses=10000 --duration=300s --split --scatter {pgurl:1-3}"`

 Once the workload has finished running, you should see a final output line.-->